pingcap/docs/FAQ.md

 #### Why does the OOM (Out of Memory) error occur frequently in TiKV?

-TiKV uses the memory mainly for the block-cache of RocksDB, which is 40% of the system memory size by default.
-When the OOM error occurs frequently in TiKV, you should check if the value of `block-cache-size` is set too high.
+The memory usage of TiKV mainly comes from the block-cache of RocksDB, which is 40% of the system memory size by default.
+When the OOM error occurs frequently in TiKV, you should check whether the value of `block-cache-size` is set too high.
 In addition, when multiple TiKV instances are deployed on a single machine, you need to explicitly configure the parameter to prevent multiple instances from using too much system memory that results in the OOM error.

 ### TiDB test